guschiavon/js-bootcamp-mead/notes.md

 Simple `true` and `false` statements to control output.

 ### Variables
 Variables are a way to store values for later.
-In JS, the reserved word for the variable is `let`.
+In JS, the reserved words for the variable are `let` (when the variable will alter state) and `const` (constant value).
 In a basic example:
 ```
 let name = 'Lucy Fer'
 ```